SriPrarabdha/AgentQuery/README.md

 It's the first of many multi-agent applications that utilize LLMs (large language models) to enable reasoning and decision making with reduced need for explicit rules or logic.

 ## 💻 Setup 💻
 - **Read the codebase first**.
-Remember, this is an experiment and learning tool.
-It's not meant to be a framework or library.
-- Run `git branch -a` to view all branches.
-Each branch is a video in the series.
+-
-  - `git checkout <branch-name>` you want to view.
+- Run `git clone https://github.com/SriPrarabdha/AgentQuery` to clone the repo on your local machine

 - `poetry install`
 - `cp .env.sample .env`
 - Fill out `.env` with your postgres url and openai api key